charliequin/small-javascript-problems/README.md

 <details>
     <summary>Small hint</summary>

-    There are lots of parts here so it might be worth having several different functions.
+    There are lots of parts to this so it might be worth having several different functions.

     Start by having a function which reads the entire text of a file.